 To answer this question, it’s important to know something about who is eligible to participate in each category AND know that if you’re unsure you can also speak with registration on race day!

-Cyclocross race categories are either “Open”, meaning anyone of any skill level can participate, or they are restricted to participation by riders of a particular skill level (designated by Racing Category) and/or age group (e.g., 35+, 45+, 55+, etc.).
+Cyclocross race categories are either “Open”, meaning anyone of any skill level can participate, or they are restricted to participation by riders of a particular skill level (designated by Racing Category).
 Depending on your age and your skill level, you may be eligible to race in multiple categories on race day.

-For women racing cyclocross, skill-based Racing Categories range from Category 4 (Beginner) to Category 1 (Pro/Elite).
-For men, the skill-based Racing Categories go from Category 5 (Beginner) to Category 1 (Pro/Elite).
-Some race series will offer a Beginner Cat 4, for women who are brand new to cyclocross, since women don’t have a Cat 5 option.
+Skill-based Racing Categories range from Category 5 (Beginner) to Category 1 (Pro/Elite).
 It is important to note that these categories are not self-determined, but rather they are designations that are officially made by USAC (USA Cycling), and your category will appear on your racing license.
-When you first sign up, you will be a Category 4 (or 5, depending on your gender) racer.
+When you first sign up, you will be a Category 5 racer.

 Age-graded races are also sometimes available, and you may race in 35+, 45+, or 55+ races as available.
 These are collectively referred to as “Master’s Races,” and they are open to anyone whose racing age is at or above 35, 45, or 55 respectively (more on racing age below).
 It is worth noting that even if you are eligible to race in these races, unless otherwise noted these master’s races are frequently age-graded but “Open” in terms of skill.
-This means that if you enter into an age-graded race, you’re going to be toeing the line with women with a wide range of skill and experience.
-The mid-Atlantic is home to some truly incredible women in cyclocross, and in these Master’s races you’re going to be starting with and riding alongside women who have stood on the podium at Nationals!
-(Awesome, right?!)
+This means you’re going to be toeing the line with racers with a wide range of skill and experience.

-So, what about all those men’s races?
+Are women able to race with men?
+Yes!
 Women can race with men.
-The men’s fields are typically much bigger than women’s fields in cyclocross races, but if there is space you can absolutely sign up.
+The men’s fields are typically much bigger than women’s fields in cyclocross races, but if there is space, a woman can sign up.
 Women can sign up for men’s races that are one skill-level category below their racing category (so a Category 4 woman can sign up for a Category 5 men’s race) OR age-graded up 10 years higher than the woman’s racing age (a woman eligible to race in the 35+ category can sign up for the men’s 45+ race).

 What is my racing age?